 What are the best hikes in the Dolomites?
 It's no easy pick!
-We've been running our hiking adventure 'Dolomiti' for many years now, and we believe that we bring our guests on some of the most scenic trails in the region.
-Here's our top 5.
+We've been running our hiking tour 'Dolomites Adventure' for many years now, and we believe that we bring our guests on some of the most scenic trails in the region.
+Here are our guides' recommended top five.

 So, what are the best hikes in the Dolomites?